STATE CODES & LEED REQUIREMENTS

 Blower door test – allowable maximum leakage of 0.23cfm50* per square foot of enclosure (ie, all surfaces enclosing the apartment, including exterior and party walls, floors, and ceiling.

-EQ Credit – Enhanced Compartmentalization
+EQ Credit – Enhanced Compartmentalization (Credits are not mandatory for LEED, but earn points)

 Blower door test has leakage of 0.15cfm50 psf of enclosure (0.15 cubic feet per minute @ 50 Pa)